86Box/docs/usage/statusbar.rst

 |floppy_35| |floppy_525| Floppy drives
 --------------------------------------

-A 3.5" or 5.25" floppy icon will appear for each configured :ref:`floppy drive <settings/floppycdrom:Floppy drives>`.
+A 3.5" or 5.25" floppy icon will appear for each configured :ref:`floppy drive <settings/floppycdrom:|floppy_tab| Floppy drives>`.

 * **New image:** create a new disk image file.
 Opens the *New Image* window, which lets you select the image size and where to save the file.
 * **Existing image:** insert a :ref:`disk image file <hardware/diskimages:Floppy disk images>` into this drive.
 Dragging and dropping an image file on the icon will also load it.